LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 ## <a id="files_list"></a>Application Files
 This example project contains the following files and folders
 1. *src/rdp_function_layer_app.py*: Demo application that shows the comparison between RDP Libraries Function Layer and Python/requests library.
+2. *src/rdp_content_layer_app.py*: Demo application that shows the comparison between RDP Libraries Content Layer and Python/requests library.
-2. *src/rdp_delivery_layer_app.py*: Demo application that shows the comparison between RDP Libraries Delivery Layer and Python/requests library.
+3. *src/rdp_delivery_layer_app.py*: Demo application that shows the comparison between RDP Libraries Delivery Layer and Python/requests library.
-3. LICENSE.md: Project's license file.
+4. LICENSE.md: Project's license file.
-4. README.md: Project's README file.
+5. README.md: Project's README file.

 ## <a id="how_to_run"></a>How to run the Comparison demo example in a console